ZiqianLiu666/MIRAGE/README.md

 pip install -r requirements.txt
 ```

-Don't forget to log in to your Hugging Face account:
+Don't forget to log in to your Hugging Face account to increase the model download speed:
 ```
 echo 'export HF_TOKEN=xxx' >> ~/.bashrc
 source ~/.bashrc